Rhonda gets justice for state's "worst case of child abuse"

 "Rhonda has the support of this community and has a large family around her."

-Queensland Mental Health Commissioner Ivan Frkovic paid tribute to Rhonda at the event.
+Queensland Mental Health Commissioner Ivan Frkovic also paid tribute to Rhonda's resilience and her fight for justice at the event.

 "I wasn't involved in this process, but I want to commend the Government for developing the reconciliation plan, the apology and the various redress options, though that will never be able to redress the experiences that Rhonda and her colleagues went through," he said.